DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/idle animations/idle tree construction.md

 * During file load:
   * When any `IDLE/ANAM` subrecord is seen:
     * Add the idle to a list of <dfn>pending idles</dfn> that need to be incorporated into the global idle tree.
-    * Check whether the parent form ID is an action.
-If so, register the idle as an action root, and then set the parent form ID to zero: at run-time, the "parent" field on `TESIdleForm` is only ever a `TESIdleForm*`.
+    * Check whether the parent form ID is an action.[^actions-load-before-idles] If so, register the idle as an action root (given the idle's behavior graph and the action in question), and then set the parent form ID to zero: at run-time, the "parent" field on `TESIdleForm` is only ever a `TESIdleForm*`; never a `BGSAction*`.
 * Post-load:
   * **Initialize idles and remove duplicates.** Loop over the list of pending idles.
 If the current list item is already initialized, then remove it; otherwise, initialize it.[^pending-dupes]
   * **For each idle, try inserting it into its parent.**